Language selection

 Production

-Canadian mines shipped 714,000 troy ounces of PGMs and produced 699,000 troy ounces of PGMs in 2021.
-The majority of the production occurred in Ontario (73%), with the remainder of production occurring in Quebec, Manitoba, and Newfoundland and Labrador.
+Canadian mines produced 710,000 troy ounces of PGMs and shipped 705,000 troy ounces of PGMs in 2022.
+Most of the production occurred in Ontario (78%), with the remainder of production occurring in Quebec, Manitoba, and Newfoundland and Labrador.

-Canada has one dedicated PGM mine located in western Ontario near Thunder Bay.
+Canada has one dedicated PGM mine in western Ontario near Thunder Bay.
 However, PGMs are also recovered as co-products at many Canadian primary nickel mines.
-There are currently 2 advanced exploration projects in northern Ontario that are focused on PGMs as the primary commodities.
+There are currently three advanced exploration projects in northern Ontario that are focused on PGMs as the primary commodities.

 Consult a map of producing Canadian mines